Owners, managers and tenants of commercial premises and industrial property have a huge responsibility to look after the asset.

 A commercial survey differs from a residential survey in many ways.
-Not only is this specialist service highly specific to the client’s commercial requirements
+Not only is this specialist service highly specific to the client’s commercial requirements, the survey report also tends to be more comprehensive and focus on more than a mere monetary valuation.

-Here are four important surveys that anyone involved with commercial property should be familiar with.
+Here are five important surveys that anyone involved with commercial property should be familiar with.

 Building Survey